 3.2.4.
 Method of Retail Sale. - Type of Oxygenate must be disclosed.
 All automotive gasoline or automotive gasoline-oxygenate blends, or racing gasoline kept, offered, or exposed for sale, or sold at retail containing more than one volume percent oxygenate shall be identified as "with" or "containing" (or similar wording) the predominant oxygenate in the engine fuel.
 For example, the label may read "contains ethanol" or "with methyl tertiary-butyl ether (MTBE)."
 The oxygenate contributing the largest mass percent oxygen to the blend shall be considered the predominant oxygenate.
 Where mixtures of only ethers are present, the retailer may post the predominant oxygenate followed by the phrase "or other ethers" or alternatively post the phrase "contains MTBE or other ethers."
 In addition, gasoline-methanol blends containing more than 0.3 % by volume methanol shall be identified as "with" or "containing" methanol.
-This information shall be posted on the upper 50 % of the dispenser front panel in a position clear and conspicuous from the driver's position in a type at least 12.7 mm (1 / 1 6 in) stroke (width of type).
+This information shall be posted on the upper 50 % of the dispenser front panel in a position clear and conspicuous from the driver's position in a type at least 12.7 mm (1/2 in) in height, 1.5 mm (1/16 in) stroke (width of type).

 - 3.2.5.
-Documentation for Dispenser Labeling Purposes.
-For automotive gasoline, automotive gasoline oxygenate blends or racing gasoline, the retailer shall be provided, at the time of delivery of the fuel, on product transfer documents such as an invoice, bill of lading, shipping paper, or other documentation: - (a) Information that complies with 40 CFR 1090.1110 when the fuel contains ethanol.
-(Added 2014) (Amended 2022) - (b) For fuels that do not contain ethanol, information that complies with 40 CFR 1090.1110 and a declaration of the predominant oxygenate or combination of oxygenates present in concentrations sufficient to yield an oxygenate content of at least 1.0 % by volume in the fuel.
+Product Transfer Document (PTD) Requirements.
+The retailer shall be provided information that complies with requirements for gasoline, gasoline additives, and gasoline regulated blendstocks, 40 C.F.R. § 1090.1110 when the fuel contains ethanol.
+Additional declarations may be required for specific fuels - (a) For fuels containing multiple oxygenates or oxygenates other than ethanol, information a declaration of the predominant oxygenate or combination of oxygenates present in concentrations sufficient to yield an oxygenate content of at least 1.0 % by volume in the fuel.
 Where mixtures of only ethers are present, the fuel supplier may identify either the predominant oxygenate in the fuel (i.e., the oxygenate contributing the largest mass percent oxygen) or alternatively, use the phrase "contains MTBE or other ethers."

-(c) Gasoline containing more than 0.3 % by volume methanol shall be identified as "with" or "containing" methanol.
+(b) For fuels containing more than 0.3 % by volume methanol a declaration shall be identified as "with" or "containing" methanol.

-(Amended 1996, 2014, 2018 and 2022)
+(Amended 1996, 2014, 2018, 2022, and 2023)

 3.2.6.
-EPA Labeling Requirements. - Retailers and wholesale purchaser-consumers of gasoline shall comply with the EPA pump labeling requirements for gasoline containing greater than 10 volume percent (v%) up to 15 volume percent (v%) ethanol (E15) under 40 CFR 1090.1510.
+EPA Labeling Requirements. - Retailers and wholesale purchaser-consumers of gasoline shall comply with the EPA pump labeling requirements for gasoline containing greater than 10 volume percent (v%) up to 15 volume percent (v%) ethanol (E15) under E15 labeling provisions, 40 C.F.R. § 1090.1510.
 (For additional information, refer to Section 3.8.2.
 FTC Labeling Requirements.)